-Mineral property acquisition costs, including directly related costs, are capitalized when incurred, and mineral property exploration costs are expensed as incurred.
-Capitalized costs will be depleted using the units-of-production method over the estimated life of the proven and probable reserves.
-If mineral properties are subsequently sold or abandoned, any undepleted costs will be charged to expense in that period.
+Capitalized costs associated with a mineral property will be amortized using the units-of-production method over the estimated life of mineral reserves once sustainable production is achieved.
+If mineral properties are subsequently sold or abandoned, any unamortized costs will be charged to expense in that period.

-The recoverability of the carrying values of our mineral properties is dependent upon economic reserves being discovered or developed on the properties, permitting, financing, start-up, and commercial production from, or the sale/lease of, or other strategic transactions related to these properties.
-Development and/or start-up of any of these projects will depend on, among other things, management's ability to raise sufficient capital for these purposes.
-Proceeds received from option or sale agreements are ascribed to recovery of the carrying value of the related project until the carrying value reaches zero.
+The recoverability of the carrying values of our mineral properties is dependent upon economic reserves being discovered or developed on the properties, permitting, financing, start-up, and profitable commercial production from, or the sale/lease of, or other strategic transactions related to these properties.
+Development and/or start-up of mineral properties will depend on, among other things, management's ability to raise sufficient capital for these purposes.
+Any proceeds received from option or sale agreements are ascribed to recovery of the carrying value of the related project until the carrying value reaches zero.
 Thereafter, any additional proceeds received are recognized as a contract liability (deferred option gain) until control has transferred to the buyer or the related contract terminates.

 We assess the carrying value of mineral properties for impairment whenever information or circumstances indicate the potential for impairment.
-This would include events and circumstances such as our inability to obtain all the necessary permits, changes in the legal status of our mineral properties, government actions, the results of exploration activities and technical evaluations and changes in economic conditions, including the price of gold and other commodities or input prices.
+This would include events and circumstances such as our inability to obtain all the necessary permits, changes in the legal status of our mineral properties, government actions, the results of exploration activities and technical evaluations, and changes in economic conditions, including the price of gold and other commodities or input prices.
 Such evaluations compare estimated future net cash flows with our carrying costs and future obligations on an undiscounted basis.
 If it is determined that the estimated future undiscounted cash flows are less than the carrying value of the property, a write-down to the estimated fair value will then be reported in our Consolidated Statement of Income/(Loss) for the period.
-Where estimates of future net cash flows are not determinable and where other conditions indicate the potential for impairment, management uses available market information and/or third-party valuation experts to assess if the carrying value can be recovered and to estimate fair value.
+Where estimates of future net cash flows are not determinable and where other conditions indicate the potential for impairment, management uses available market information and/or other sources to assess if the carrying value can be recovered and to estimate fair value.